catrinehom/ContigExtractor/README.md

 # ContigExtractor

 ContigExtractor is a pipeline to find read ID's from contigs from Nanopore MinION sequencing matching input references.
-Default options is to only include circular contig assemblies and contigs under 500,000 bp.
+Default options is to only include ID's from circular contig assemblies and contigs under 500,000 bp.

 ## Requirements